Models#

 numpy.ndarray

 Generates predictions for the input giskard dataset.
 This method uses the prepare_dataframe() method to preprocess the input dataset before making predictions.
 The predict_df() method is used to generate raw predictions for the preprocessed data.
-The type of predictions generated by this method depends on the model type: * For regression models, the prediction field of the returned ModelPredictionResults object will contain the same
+The type of predictions generated by this method depends on the model type:

 values as the raw_prediction field.

-• For binary or multiclass classification models, the prediction field of the returned ModelPredictionResults object will contain the predicted class labels for each example in the input dataset.
+will contain the predicted class labels for each example in the input dataset.
 The probabilities field will contain the predicted probabilities for the predicted class label.
 The all_predictions field will contain the predicted probabilities for all class labels for each example in the input dataset.

 Parameters: